Menu

 A Local Expert’s Travel Guide to Tet 2026

 So where should you go for Tet 2026?
-Is it crowded?
+Will it be crowded?
 What should you do, and what should you avoid?
-Local guide Trang Nguyen has all the answers in the article below.
+Local guide Trang Nguyen shares practical insights and firsthand advice in the guide below.

 What is Tet?
 When is Tet 2026?

-Tet Nguyen Dan, or the Lunar New Year, is the biggest and most dedicated festival of the Vietnamese.
+Tết Nguyên Đán, or the Lunar New Year, is the most important and widely celebrated festival in Vietnam.

-Tet holiday follows the lunar calendar, so the date changes every year and usually falls between late January and mid-February.
+As Tet follows the lunar calendar, its date changes annually and typically falls between late January and mid-February.

 2026 tet holiday